jbluemink/Sitecore-Security-Rights-Reporting/README.md

 - Click on the uninstall link on the bottom right or use url: /sitecore%20modules/Shell/Security-Rights-Reporting/UserInfo.aspx?mode=uninstall

 ## To Build:
-Add Sitecore.Kernel.dll to External folder
+Add Sitecore.Kernel.dll as references or use NuGet https://sitecore.myget.org/F/sc-packages/api/v3/index.json

 ## Deploy:
 - Copy the builded Security.Rights.Reporting.dll to the Sitecore bin directory (CMS server)